AckerlyXu/heima/articles/storage/storage-custom-domain-name.md

 You can configure a custom domain for accessing blob data in your Azure storage account.
 The default endpoint for Blob storage is `<storage-account-name>.blob.core.chinacloudapi.cn`.
 If you map a custom domain and subdomain like **www.contoso.com** to the blob endpoint for your storage account, your users can then access blob data in your storage account using that domain.

 > [!IMPORTANT]
-> Azure Storage does not yet support HTTPS with custom domains.
-While we do not yet have a specific timeline we can share, we are aware of customer interest in this feature.
+> Azure Storage does not yet natively support HTTPS with custom domains.
 >

 The following table shows a few sample URLs for blob data located in a storage account named **mystorageaccount**.
 The custom domain registered for the storage account is **www.contoso.com**: